losysGim/losys-demo/php-basic/README.md

 ## Requirements

-- PHP 8.1 with the extensions `ext-json` and `ext-intl`
+- PHP 8.4 (should also work with version 8.1) with the extensions `ext-json` and `ext-intl`
-- tested on Linux (Ubuntu 22) and Windows 11
+- tested on Linux (Ubuntu 24.04.2 LTS) and Windows 11
 - PHP's buildin webserver is sufficient for the purpose of this demo

 ## Installation